Proudly Serving Hamilton

 Your Hamilton Criminal Lawyer.

-If you've been charged with a DUI or a criminal offence in Hamilton, Burlington or the Golden Horseshoe Area, talk to an experienced Hamilton criminal lawyer today.
+If you've been charged with a DUI or a criminal offence in Hamilton, Burlington or the Golden Horseshoe Area, talk to an experienced Hamilton criminal lawyer.
 Call Shayan Shaffie for the right advice.

 Shayan Shaffie is a Hamilton criminal lawyer and founder of Shaffie Law, a criminal defence law firm based in Hamilton and Toronto.

 Shayan is a graduate of the University of Toronto law school, ranked by Times Higher Education as one of the world's top 10 law schools.
 He joined the Hamilton Crown Attorney's Office after obtaining his law degree - first as an articling student, then as an Assistant Crown Attorney.

 After learning the prosecution method and building a reputation for tough, intelligent advocacy, Shayan left the public sector in 2015 to establish his criminal defence law firm.
 Today, Shayan is a Hamilton defence criminal lawyer who proudly uses his skill and knowledge to protect the rights of all his clients.